 The film follows Molly, a cliché back talking bad girl with a heart of gold and a troubled past (played by Brittany Allen), in the throes of a zombie apocalypse.
 Molly and her lover/pimp/dealer (their background is opaque) are hightailing it to an air stripe to leave the whole mess behind when things get, uh, messy.
 They encounter a lonesome zombie on the desolate Las Vegas highway who devours her companion and begins to chase Molly, tracking her by her menstrual blood (yes, that's right: menstrual blood), as she wanders through the desert.

 It begins kinda campy, with some decent execution and stylistic chops — the desert cinematography, at times, is very spectacular, and feels reminiscent of Gus Van Sant's earlier works My Own Private Idaho and Gerry.
-Things are set in motion quickly, but quickly flatlines.
+Things are set in motion quickly, but quickly flatline.
 The premise may sound interesting on paper, but its desert chase is filled with very little to hold attention.

 It mostly consists of our central character berating the lone chomper with silly monologues that aren't revealing of her character -- those are presented in short, uncompelling flashbacks.
 For a moment, there's room for the writer/director to potentially make a statement on the relationship between men and women, how men chase after them unrelenting, how they look at them as meat and as only something to devour, how men can be monsters.
-But, of course, it never reaches that type of elevated plain, and only gets more ridiculous and far fetched from there.
+But, of course, it never reaches that type of elevated plane, and only gets more ridiculous and far fetched from there.

 There are CGI scorpions and sandstorms, which are used to heighten tension, but really just speak to the level of writing where they're clearly running out of ideas on how to make a desert chase zombie film interesting.
 Despite the film not being comical or tense enough to really land a noteworthy impression, it is watchable up until about the midway point.